 Super Smash Bros.
 Ultimate (Series) Accessibility Report

-Super Smash Bros.
-Ultimate offers 20 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for Super Smash Bros.
+Ultimate in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Super Smash Bros. in its various versions offers real-time brawling battles.
 The tens of characters are drawn from other video games and each has bespoke moves to learn and perfect.

 Depending on the character you play as, rapid repeated button presses can be replaced with holding of a button instead.

 The right stick can be mapped several different action types.
 When mapped to an attack you can press the stick in a direction and perform that attack in that direction.

 The vault menu has a Tips section where a player can review tutorials and notes on each playable character, techniques, stages, items, and more.

 Release Date: 21/01/1999, updated in 2018

 Accessibility: 19 features

 Players: You can play with 8 players in the same room and up to 8 players online

 Costs: Purchase cost.
 In-game purchases